There are many reasons why your AC system freezes up.

 Defective blower motor or relay—A blower motor running at the wrong speed or not running at all can lead to freezing.
 It can also be intermittent, running at top speed and decelerating after it gets warm.
 Or a relay can force it to work one time and not the following time.
 In either case, you will need to get in touch with Service Experts Heating & Air Conditioning to correct the problem.

-Booking yearly AC maintenance or heat pump maintenance might help you avoid this problem.
+Booking yearly AC maintenance might help you avoid this problem.
 Our professionals will meticulously check and clean your unit, which often allows us to pinpoint minor issues before they cause huge problems.